Deputy Prime Minister of Croatia

 The deputy prime minister of Croatia (officially the Vice President of the Government of the Republic of Croatia, Potpredsjednik Vlade Republike Hrvatske) is the official deputy of the Prime Minister of Croatia.
 Article 109 of the Constitution of Croatia states that the cabinet is to be made up of the Prime Minister, one or more deputy prime ministers and other cabinet ministers.
 According to convention, if the governing parliamentary majority is a coalition of parties, all junior partners in the coalition will usually be given one deputy prime minister in the cabinet, with their rank usually being determined by the number of MPs the party has in Parliament.
 The deputy prime ministers are permitted to simultaneously hold a ministerial portfolio while in office, but may also serve without holding such a portfolio.

 The Deputy Prime Minister of Croatia is not the constitutional successor of the Prime Minister and will not automatically assume the post of Prime Minister in the event of a vacancy.
-However, the Deputy Prime Minister may chair cabinet meetings in the event of the Prime Minister becoming temporarily incapacitated or otherwise unable to chair the meetings of his or her government cabinet.
+However, the Deputy Prime Minister may chair cabinet meetings in the event of the Prime Minister becoming temporarily incapacitated or otherwise unable to chair the meetings of their government cabinet.

 History of the office

 The office of the Deputy Prime Minister of Croatia was established on 31 May 1990, during the government of Stjepan Mesić.
 It was initially held by three people: Bernardo Jurlina, Mate Babić and Milan Ramljak.
 Since then 59 individuals have held the office, usually holding it simultaneously with several other people (e.g. currently there are 7 Deputy Prime Ministers).
 In addition, Deputy Prime Ministers may choose to combine their post with another government portfolio.

-The current cabinet (in office since 17 May 2024) has seven Deputy Prime Ministers: Davor Božinović (since 2019), Tomo Medved (since 2020), Oleg Butković (since 2022), Branko Bačić (since 2023), Ivan Anušić (since 2024), Marko Primorac (since 2024) and David Vlajčić (since 2025).
-They are all member of the Croatian Democratic Union, except Primorac who is independent and Vlajčić, who is member of the Homeland Movement.
+The current cabinet (in office since 17 May 2024) has seven Deputy Prime Ministers: Davor Božinović (since 2019), Tomo Medved (since 2020), Oleg Butković (since 2022), Branko Bačić (since 2023), Ivan Anušić (since 2024), David Vlajčić (since 2025) and Tomislav Ćorić (since 2026).
+They are all member of the Croatian Democratic Union, except Vlajčić, who is a member of the Homeland Movement.